0xQQa/Write-ups/python-rev-for-freaks/README.md

 ## Reversed code

 In order to obtain the flag, I started by extracting the array from the character string that is expected - n_reversed.
 Then, I reconstructed the numbers that are encrypted with RSA - m_reserved.
+I wrote a inverse function  to the original lambda l - l_reversed.
 I skipped the implementation of recovering the private key, instead used the web services - reverse_rsa_pubkey and rsa_decrypt_helper.
 The last operation was to reverse the character encoding - prepare_input_reversed.

 ```python
 import ast